JAmcevoy/RPSLS/README.md

 - This repository was created using [GitHub](<https://github.com/>) The steps are as followed:
   - I went to the [Code Institute Template](https://github.com/Code-Institute-Org/ci-full-template)
-  - I selected the green button labelled 'Use this template'
+  - I selected the green button labeled 'Use this template'
-  - Then, Create new repository.
+  - Then, Create a new repository.
   - Then I was brought to a new page to set the name and setting  for my new repository.
   - I named my repository 'R.P.S.L.S'

 This section describes how I set up my workspace, Once my repository has been created.

 - The workspace I used for this project was [codeanywhere](https://app.codeanywhere.com/).
-The steps are as followed:
+The steps are as follows:
   - I opened [GitHub](<https://github.com/>) and went to the 'R.P.S.L.S' repository
   - To get the link for codeanywhere I clicked the green button '<>code'.
-  - Here under local I could copy the link needed: <https://github.com/JAmcevoy/R.P.S.L.S.git>
+  - Here under local, I could copy the link needed: <https://github.com/JAmcevoy/R.P.S.L.S.git>
-  - Then I went to codeanywhere.
+  - Then I went to code anywhere.
   - In workplaces, I selected new workspaces
-  - Here I copied the link from git hub and clicked to create to make my workspace.
+  - Here I copied the link from the git hub and clicked to create to make my workspace.

 This section describes the commands I used in code anywhere to push my code and changes to GitHub.

     -  I created the files and folders needed for my project.
       - index.html
-      - assest folder
+      - assets folder
         - css folder
           - style.css
         - icon folder